jerlang/jerlang/README.md

 This project aims to implement Erlang on the JVM.

-### What is wrong with [erjang](https://github.com/trifork/erjang)?
+#### What is wrong with [erjang](https://github.com/trifork/erjang)?

 Nothing.
-It is a great project, which actually is able to run Erlang on the JVM, but it also has some flaws:
+It is a great project, which actually is able to run Erlang on the JVM, but it has some flaws:

 * Development seems to be stopped in mid-2014 (please correct if this is wrong).
 * Supported OTP version is R16B01, but Erlang/OTP is at 18.0
 * Build is too complicated (uses e.g. ant and perl)
 * Does not support Java 8

+## Status

+* Very early development.
+* Not able to run Erlang yet.

 ## License